 As the name suggests, a business credit card is issued expressly for business purposes.
 More importantly, a business credit card in most instances is based on your company’s financial credentials.
 If you are wondering what a corporate credit card is, then it is similar to a business credit card.

 As the name suggests, the bank or financial institution provides a credit card with a limit based on the personal finance credentials of the main applicant.

-Listed here are the main differences between business and personal credit cards:
+Main differences between business and personal credit cards